Robdel12/front-end-blog/README.md

   - posts/new

 ### Nice haves:
+- [ ] can we minify new relic scripts?
+Come on man...
 - [ ] Redesign site.
 Your CSS is disgusting, son.
 - [ ] Make the timeline dynamic & tied into rails.
 - [ ] Make the portfolio section dynamic and tied into rails